 Freedom level 1 – 10: 9

 Maria is 40 years old and a rock star.
 She started her mommy coupon blog seven years ago while she was working in the retail industry.
-She leveraged her expertise in consumer behavior to create a site that targets women who want to save money for themselves, and their families.
+She leveraged her expertise in consumer behavior to create a site that targets women who want to save money.

 Maria drivers on average 5 hours a week for fun.
 It gives her an excuse to drive to work or to the gym instead of take public transportation.
 Because Maria’s online platform is so big, it’s easier for her to earn extra referral income on the side.

 What surprised Maria about her online business is that she started getting invitations to speak at conferences around the country.
 Not only would the conference organizer pay for her trip and accommodations, they’d also give her anywhere between $2,000 – $8,000 to give a key note address.
 At the various conferences, Maria can highlight her platform even more.

 Maria works because she wants to, not because she has to.
 She’s not to proud to get her hands dirty!

 What Does It Take To Be Financially Free?

 Here’s what it takes to do whatever you want one day:

 - Work ethic.
 40 hours a week is an arbitrary amount of time to work.
 There are 168 hours in a week.
 If you worked just five hours more a week, think about how much more you could make or do with an extra 260 hours a year?
 I challenge everybody to get up one hour early to work on something that has meaning to them every day for one year.

 - Desire.
 You’ve got to really desire to be free.
 If you’ve got a cushy job that pays you just enough not to leave, then you’re probably just going to stay and surf the internet most of your hours.
 You’ll never take any steps to do anything else.
 Jane, David, Lyndon, myself all have the desire to do other things because our day jobs weren’t our main interests after a while.